OwenCochell/onet.cool/README.md

 onet.cool is a fun personal site for making my presence more known on the internet.
 Certain components can and will change!

+If you have any questions, comments, or feedback, please feel free to email me!